kamingfung/chase_offer_auto_enroll/TECHNICAL.md

 **Notes**:

+- **November 2025 Update**: Chase changed from `<mds-icon>` elements to direct `<svg>` elements for add buttons and checkmarks
 - The extension automatically searches for buttons in both carousel (featured offers) and grid (all offers) sections on the same page
-- Skips offers that already have checkmark icons, focusing only on offers with add buttons (plus icons)
+- Skips offers that already have checkmark icons or success alerts, focusing only on offers with add buttons (plus icons)
 - Tab discovery uses multiple selector patterns to find page tabs if they exist
 - The automation cycles through all tabs (if present) before switching to the next account